nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_fhir_examples_consultations.md

-The following is a set of request/response examples for Consultations:
+The following is a set of request/response examples for Consultations and problems:

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a class="noCrossRef" href="#example1" data-toggle="tab">Example 1</a></li>